@svlada

 });

-It's recommended to keep modules in separate files on disk.
-Each module should return a function or object that will be used for object construction.
+It's recommended to keep each module in a separate file on disk.
+Each module should return a function or an object that can be used for constructing instances.

 |-[wepapp]